-- Design and construction for the replacement of a water main at Hopkins Drive was started and completed in fiscal year 2019. - Design for Rose Hill Circle water main replacement was completed in fiscal year 2018.
-Construction was started in fiscal year 2019 and completed in fiscal year 2020. - Construction on a water main through areas of Manassas from the existing transmission main at Rixlew Lane to the existing water main at Sudley Manor Drive and Ashton Avenue began in fiscal year 2019 and completed in 2020. - Design of the Galt Court water main replacement was completed in fiscal year 2019.
-Construction was started in fiscal year 2019 and completed in fiscal year 2020. - Design and construction of a water main extension at Godwin Drive was started in fiscal year 2019 and completed in fiscal year 2020. - Construction of a backup/redundant water main to Sentara Hospital completed in fiscal year 2020. - Design of a water main along Route 1 from the Garfield Booster Pumping Station to Fuller Heights Road was completed in fiscal year 2020.
-Construction is estimated to begin in fiscal year 2021. - The Bull Run Mountain Well System Upgrades Preliminary Engineering Report (PER) was completed in fiscal year 2020.
-Final design and easement acquisition will occur in fiscal year 2021 and construction expected to begin in fiscal year 2022. - Construction of a water main along Antioch Road from the Dominion Valley Tank to the existing water main along John Marshall Highway is in process and estimated for completion during fiscal year 2022. - Design of the replacement of the water main along Possum Point Road from Summer Duck Drive to the Town of Dumfries limits was completed in fiscal year 2020, with construction anticipated to begin in fiscal year 2021. - Design of new water mains along the Route 234 corridor in the Montclair Pressure Zone was completed in fiscal year 2020, with construction anticipated to begin in fiscal year 2021. - Design of the Manassas Southside BPS rehabilitation and upgrade was completed in fiscal year 2019, with construction scheduled to begin in fiscal year 2021. - Design of a new water transmission main along University Boulevard for the Dawkins Branch Water Main Extension project was started in fiscal year 2020.
-Construction is anticipated to begin in fiscal year 2021. - Design of a new water main for the Manassas to Gainesville Southside Connector started in fiscal year 2020.
-Construction is anticipated to begin in fiscal year 2022.
+- Water Supply - Design for Rose Hill Circle water main replacement was completed in fiscal year 2018.
+Construction was started in fiscal year 2019 and completed in fiscal year 2020. - Design of the Galt Court water main replacement was completed in fiscal year 2019.
+Construction was started in fiscal year 2019 and completed in fiscal year 2020. - Design and construction of a water main extension at Godwin Drive was started in fiscal year 2019 and completed in fiscal year 2020. - Construction of a backup/redundant water main to Sentara Hospital was completed in fiscal year 2020. - Design of a water main along Route 1 from the Garfield Booster Pumping Station to Fuller Heights Road was completed in fiscal year 2020.
+Construction began in fiscal year 2021. - The Bull Run Mountain Well System Upgrades Preliminary Engineering Report (PER) was completed in fiscal year 2020.
+Final design and easement acquisition is anticipated to be completed in fiscal year 2022 and construction expected to begin in fiscal year 2022. - Design of the replacement of the water main along a portion of West Longivew Drive was completed in fiscal year 2021.
+Construction is scheduled to begin and end in fiscal year 2022. - Design of the replacement of the water main along Possum Point Road from Summer Duck Drive to the Town of Dumfries limits was completed in fiscal year 2020, and construction was completed in fiscal year 2021.

+- Design of new water mains along the Route 234 corridor in the Montclair Pressure Zone was completed in fiscal year 2020.
+Construction was completed in fiscal year 2021. - Design of the Manassas Southside BPS rehabilitation and upgrade was completed in fiscal year 2020.
+Construction began in fiscal year 2021. - Design of a new water transmission main along University Boulevard for the Dawkins Branch Water Main Extension project was started in fiscal year 2020.
+Construction of a segment is anticipated to begin in fiscal year 2022. - Design of a new water main for the Manassas to Gainesville Southside Connector started in fiscal year 2020.
+Construction is anticipated to begin in fiscal year 2023. - Water Storage - Rehabilitation of the Braemar water storage tank was completed in fiscal year 2021. - Design of the new rechlorination system for the Dominion Valley Elevated Storage Tank was completed in fiscal year 2021.
+Construction is anticipated to begin in fiscal year 2022. - Sewage Pumping Stations - The PERs for the new Koon's, Belmont and Spinnaker Court SPSs were completed in fiscal year 2020.
+Designs for the SPSs replacements started in fiscal year 2021 and construction is anticipated to begin in fiscal year 2023. - Designs for Occoquan Forest and Nokesville SPSs rehabilitations started in fiscal year 2018 and continued into fiscal year 2019.
+Construction began in fiscal year 2021. - The construction of the Airport SPS rehabilitation began in fiscal year 2018 and was completed in fiscal year 2021.